Go, little book, go!

 Finalist honors!
 Marsh Hawk Press Poetry Prize

-Finalist honors, Marsh Hawk
+Finalist honors notification, Marsh Hawk Press contest

 My first-book manuscript, The Grief Committee, has gotten a little love!
 I’m thrilled.
 I learned a few weeks ago that I was a finalist for the Marsh Hawk Poetry Prize, which carries a $1,000 award and book publication.
 While I didn’t win…I really did, because this is the most meaningful recognition I’ve had yet for […]